nuxt/framework/docs/content/3.api/1.composables/use-state.md

 * **T**: (typescript only) Specify the type of state

 ::alert{type=warning}
-Because the ref `useState` creates will be persisted from server to client, it is important that it does not contain anything (on server side) that cannot be serialized to JSON, such as a class or function.
+Because the ref `useState` will be persisted from server to client, it is important that it does not contain anything (on server side) that cannot be serialized to JSON, such as a class or function.
 Once loaded on the client, it behaves as a normal ref and does not have this limitation.
 ::

 ::ReadMore{link="/guide/features/state-management"}